By the end of this section, you will be able to:

 Why did the infant industry policy of protectionism and other subsidies work fairly well in East Asia?
-A study by the World Bank in the early 1990s offered three guidelines to countries thinking about infant industry protection:
+An early 1990 World Bank study offered three guidelines to countries thinking about infant industry protection:

 - Do not hand out protectionism and other subsidies to all industries, but focus on a few industries where your country has a realistic chance to be a world-class producer.